ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a file share and mount target by specifying a subnet
 {: #fs-create-file-share-subnet-vni-api}

+The default access control mode for file shares is `security_group`.
+It's more secure than the vpc-wide options and supports newer featues.
 To create the mount target with the network interface at the same time that the file share is created, make a `POST /shares` request and specify a subnet.
 Specifying the `subnet` property is required when you're not specifying a [virtual network interface](#fs-create-file-share-vni-api).

-The default access control mode for file shares is `security_group`.
 The following example creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target with a reserved IP address and applies the rules of the selected security group.
 The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all virtual server instances on which you want to mount the file share.

 In this example, the mount target section specifies a subnet ID.
 The system picks a reserved IP from that subnet for the [virtual network interface](/docs/vpc?topic=vpc-vni-about) when the mount target is created.

-When the `transit_encryption` property is set to `user_managed`, encryption in transit with an instance identity certificate is enabled.
-The default is none, which disables encryption in transit.
-However, if the `allowed_transit_encryption_modes` is specified as `user-managed`, then the mount target must have `user_managed` as the value of `transit_encryption`.

 ```json
 curl -X POST "$vpc_api_endpoint/v1/shares?version=2023-08-08&generation=2"\